Updated: Sep 27, 2022

 Practice It: Yoga for Gratitude

 I am grateful to you, reader, for reading my blog!
 I have several other resources that can help you grow your gratitude.
-Begin by checking out my schedule of weekly and pop-up yoga classes.
+Begin by checking out my schedule of weekly and pop-up yoga classes and self-care events.
 If you’re interested in reading more, check out the gratitude practice in my award-winning book 108 Yoga and Self-Care Practices for Busy Mamas.